The Fair Labor Standards Act (FLSA) and the Service Contract Act (SCA) are enforced by the United States Department of Labor, Wage and Hour Division.

 Failure to know how to deal with the investigator, and mistakes that are made early on, can be very costly to an employer.
 Rather than wait until an investigation has begun, it will be worth your while to confer with me and/or your attorney long before you ever hear from the WHD.

-Services are available nationally (via telephone conferences, e-mail, and fax), including FLSA,Service Contract Act, and Davis-Bacon Act consultation, compliance assistance, DOL investigation guidance, self-audit coordination, and litigation support as a consulting expert.
+Services are available nationally (via telephone conferences and email), including FLSA,Service Contract Act, and Davis-Bacon Act consultation, compliance assistance, DOL investigation guidance, self-audit coordination, and litigation support as a consulting expert.